Stick to the PROCESS and the RESULTS will come.

 I embrace leadership as the art of motivating a group of people to act toward achieving a common objective.
 Leadership is not the same as management.
 I captured a source that best contrast the two below.

-- Director of IT Systems for Lee University since January 2011
+- Director of Information Technology for Lee University since January 2011

 - Junior Achievement Board Member since 2021

 - Southeast Education User’s Group Board since 2013

 - North Cleveland Church of God Pastor's and Church Council 2019-2021

 - PTO President May 2018 to May 2019

 Leadership vs. Management

 |May or may not be a manager||May or may not be a leader|

 |Must inspire followers||May or may not inspire those under them|

 |May be unconcerned with preserving existing structures||Seeks to work within and preserve existing corporate structures|